 Meet the AFF Board

-Tillman Pittman, Vice President
+Tillman Pittman, President

 Tillman Pittman joined AFF in 2005 and has served on the board since 2012.
-While he fishes for trout and saltwater species…his passion is Warm-water—especially small-mouth bass on Arkansas’ Buffalo River and Crooked Creek.
+While he fishes for trout and saltwater species…his passion is warm water—especially small-mouth bass on Arkansas’ Buffalo River and Crooked Creek.
 A veteran himself, he enjoys giving back through Project Healing Waters.

-Kenley Money, Treasurer
+Kenley Money, Vice President

 Kenley Money joined AFF in 2010 and has served on the board since 2011.
 She started fly fishing in 2010 on local waters.
 Her love of fishing began with a cane pole and cork on a small creek in Montgomery County, Arkansas, where she would catch countless bream for the many barn cats around (the cats knew the sound of the returning car and would run out for a tasty fish meal).
 Even though she has fished from Vermont to Montana, she enjoys the Little Red River most of all.

-Ron Blome, Conservation Officer
+Ron Blome, Secretary & Conservation Officer

 Ron Blome has been a member of Arkansas Fly Fishers since 2015 and a Fly Fisherman since 2010.
 Besides fishing Arkansas' great tail-waters.
 Ron enjoys Fly Fishing for small-mouth on the Buffalo River and fly fishing on mountain streams in the Appalachian Mountains.
 Ron has several fly fishing outings documented on YouTube.
 Additionally, Ron is a freelance Video Journalist who works for THE WEATHER CHANNEL.